Ordnas1/poke-scout/README.md

 - run the `make install` command or `pip install -r requirements.txt`.

 ## Usage
+### Database
+The project uses SQLite3 as a database.
+Before using the app, we must configure it.
+To load the db schemas and tables, run `make init-db` on the project root or `flask db upgrade`

 ### Data loader
 The application needs to initially load the pokemon data before it can be effectively used.
 On the app folder you can use the following commands: